 This is how you can ensure yourself that what you have is clean water that's safe for drinking and other uses.

-You can ask your municipal officials or those maintaining your water system about what standards are already set up when it comes to drinking water.
-Nevertheless, the effectiveness of your water treatment system may depend on the level of concentration found in your water.
+You can ask your town hall about what standards are already set up when it comes to drinking water.
+Nevertheless, the effectiveness of your system may depend on the level of concentration found in your water.

 You should also consider if the water filtration system is fitting for the water conditions that are found in your community.
 It should be able to deliver the right kind and amount of water that your family requires.